bihanikeshav/TwitchSnipBot/README.md

 Two detectors consume these:

-- **Statistical** — z-score of `msg_rate` against a rolling baseline.
+- **Statistical:** z-score of `msg_rate` against a rolling baseline.
 Zero-shot; powers the web app and bootstraps labels.
-- **LSTM** — two heads: a binary highlight score and a 4-way category (funny / exciting / surprising / other).
+- **LSTM:** two heads, a binary highlight score and a 4-way category (funny / exciting / surprising / other).
 Trained with `BCEWithLogitsLoss` + cross-entropy; sigmoid/softmax are applied at inference, so the same weights serve PyTorch and ONNX without double activation.

 ---